Quick facts

 - It is sweeter than gooseberry, thornless, disease-resistant, and easy to grow.

-Many other varieties are available, but those listed here have performed best in trials and are well suited to the home garden and landscape.
-The following tables are divided into red, pink, white and black currant, gooseberry and jostaberry varieties.
+Many other varieties are available than those in the tables below.
+Our recommendations have performed best in trials and are well suited to the home garden and landscape.
+The following tables are divided into red, pink, white and black currant, and gooseberry.
+There is only one jostaberry variety.

 University of Minnesota releases are in bold and include the date of introduction.